 Davide joined Watsi on September 14th, 2013.
-Seven years ago, Davide joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Davide's most recent donation traveled 6,200 miles to support Visa, a 24-year-old woman from Cambodia, to fund a mastoidectomy ear surgery.
+Eight years ago, Davide joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Davide's most recent donation traveled 3,400 miles to support Nimo, a 3-year-old girl from Ethiopia, to fund life-changing surgery to heal her birth condition.

 Visa is a 24-year-old soldier from Cambodia.
 She is also married to a soldier and they have a 3-year-old daughter.
 When she is not at work, she likes to watch movies on TV.
 Visa had an earlier ear infection that caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
 For this reason, Visa experiences frequent pain and ear discharge.
 For the past 3 months, she has had ear discharge, pain, and occasional bleeding.
 It is difficult for her to hear at work; which she shared makes her feel embarrassed, frustrated and upset.
 Visa traveled to our medical partner's care center to receive treatment.
 On November 24th, she will undergo a mastoidectomy procedure in her left ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
 Our medical partner, Children's Surgical Centre, is requesting $925 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 She told us, "I hope after surgery I will be able to hear clearly, the discharge will stop, and I will no longer have this pain."